lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 The interrupt `tx_stretch` is asserted whenever target intends to transmit data but cannot.
 See [stretching during read]({{< relref "#stretching-during-read" >}}).

-When a host receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a repeated START.
+When a controller receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a repeated START.
 In a case when a target receives a STOP without the prerequisite NACK, the interrupt `unexp_stop` is asserted.
-This interrupt just means that a STOP was unexpectedly observed during a host read.
+This interrupt just means that a STOP was unexpectedly observed during a controller read.
 It is not necessarily harmful, but software can be made aware just in case.

 If the ACQ FIFO exceeds the designated number of entries, the interrupt `acq_threshold` is raised to inform firmware.